 - Additional information

 Apatosaurus Femur BYU Replica measures 4.9 feet.
 Apatosaurus Femur BYU Replica is museum quality polyurethane cast.
 Made in USA.
-Apatosaurus Ajax.
-Dinosaur fossil replica.
-Sauropod of the Jurassic Dry Mesa.
 Our precise femur can be used as a teaching tool, museum femur exhibit, home decor femur, or office decor femur.
-Does not include stand.
+Includes stand.
 Requires oversize shipping and crate, please call 509-951-3557 for quote.

 The limb bones are also very robust.
 Within Apatosaurinae, the scapula of Apatosaurus louisae is intermediate in morphology between those of A. ajax and Brontosaurus excelsus.
 The arm bones are stout, so the humerus of Apatosaurus or Atlantosaurus montanus resembles that of Camarasaurus, as well as Brontosaurus.